 The annual availability has to be greater than 4 000 h/year in equivalent full power as announced in the initial commitment of SVD 19).
 SVD 19 has to ensure to the buyer the supply at least of 4 000 * 69.58 = 278 320 MWhe/year.

 Dalkia believes that in the case of the closure of SKCP, the coefficient of 76% for green energy is no longer applicable and should be considered a factor of 100% green energy.
-In this case, it would be necessary to validate this new calculation by the CRE.
+In this case, it would be necessary to validate this new calculation by the CRE.If CRE accept this point of view, the new equivalent full power availability is XXXh.
+This threshold is technically reachable by the plant.

-CdF Ingénierie does not agree with this ability.
-The CRE II has already negatively answered to this question.
+But CdF Ingénierie thinks that is not likely CRE granting the requalification of the off take.
+The CRE II has already negatively answered to this questionxxxxx.

-This criterion will be not validated.
+In case that CRE refuse the requalification of the off take to 100% green energy, the consequence is that the plant is oblige to performance 8.660 h of equivalent full power of 42 MWe.
+And technically it is not possible to reach this threshold.

+Necessarily an arrangement will have to be found in this hypothetical situation.
+On one hand the plant is not technically able to fit with the CRE criteria (whether CRE maintains the hard positioning).
+On the other hand, the plant helps to fit with the difficult French engagement to produce 23% of energy from renewable sources.

 The energy efficiency of the initial project was established on the basis of an efficiency of 69.5% due to the high part of cogeneration including steam delivery to the paper mill.